EgomScripts/MineshaftUtils/README.md

 Current features

-Auto party transfer/party warp in good mineshafts tells you the quality of the mineshaft based on how many lapis corpses / gemstone price / gemstone density tell you the optimal time when to use Portable Campfire
+Auto party transfer/party warp in good mineshafts

+tells you the quality of the mineshaft based on how many lapis corpses / gemstone price / gemstone density

+tell you the optimal time when to use Portable Campfire

+this mod follows the hypixel rules and tos

 1.8.9 Forge Mod